 One of my favorite shows on PBS is "Finding Your Roots" hosted by Henry Louis Gates, Jr. It's always fun to learn about the ancestors and personal histories of some of the most well-known people of our time.
 I really enjoy getting to know how these people came to be who they are through the stories of their ancestors.

 I believe that who we are is largely colored by the choices we make, and that includes the choices of our ancestors, since without some of the choices they made, we might not be alive today.
 Those immigrants, tireless workers, and visionary family members made a way for us in the world.
 It's important that we recognize and honor that part of them that lives on in us.

 So when Nely Galan asked me to be part of her book launch team, how could I refuse?
 Nely is a Cuban-born immigrant who made a name for herself as the first Latina president of a U.S. television network.
 Her book, Self Made: Becoming empowered, self-reliant, and rich in every way is now a New York Times best-seller, and in it, she shares not only the story of her success, but also the stories of dozens of other women who are creating their own way through the power of entrepreneurship.

 This week's episode is a new segment I'm trying out this season - book reviews.
 I read a LOT, so it seemed fitting to share some of what I'm reading in a meaningful way (and save you a headache or two if the book is a bomb).
-I'm sharing the highlights and lowlights of Nely's new book, along with some childhood photos (and yes, a baby picture, too).
+I'm sharing the highlights and lowlights of Nely's new book, along with some childhood photos, of every stage, including the time when do babies talk properly (and yes, a baby picture, too).

 Win Your Own Copy Of Self Made